-Mohammed Shaikh Ould Mohammed Ould Mkhaitir is a blogger who faced a death sentence on charges of apostasy.
+Mohammed Shaikh Ould Mohammed Ould Mkhaitiris a blogger who faced a death sentence on charges of apostasy.

-In late December 2013, Mkhaitir published a blog post which provided a social critique and commentary on the nexus between religion, racism, and discrimination.
+In late December 2013, Mkhaitir published a blog post that provided a social critique and commentary on the nexus between religion, racism, and discrimination.
 Prior to his arrest, Mkhaitir worked as an engineer for a mining company in northern Mauritania.
 He had not been a prominent critic of the government and the blog post appears to be his first published article.

 On January 2, 2014, Mkhaitir was arrested and charged with apostasy under Article 306 of the Penal Code.
 After close to a full year in prison, Mkhaitir’s trial was finally held on December 23, 2014.
 The trial lasted two days and, Mkhaitir apologized and explained that he never meant to insult the prophet.
 On December 24, 2014, Mkhaitir was sentenced to death by firing squad.

-The two day trial included several procedural irregularities.
+The two-day trial included several procedural irregularities.
 The court prohibited any discussion of the actual contents of the blog post and ignored a letter written by Mkhaitir shortly after his arrest which stated that he had not intended either intentionally or unintentionally to insult Islam.
 Instead, the court allowed the prosecution to focus on Facebook posts Mkhaitir made in 2010.
 Death threats were so prevalent during the time leading up to the trial that three of Mkhaitir’s lawyers resigned.